Strength and Hartshorne's Conjecture in high degree: Setup and Background

 Let $Q=(f_1,\dots,f_r) \subseteq \bk[x_1,x_2,\dots]$.
 The ideal of $c\times c$ minors of the Jacobian matrix of $(\frac{\partial f_i}{\partial x_j})$ does not depend on the choice of generators of $Q$.
 We denote this ideal by $J_c(Q)$.

 \begin{lemma} Let $Q=(f_1,\dots,f_r)$ be a homogeneous ideal in $\bk[x_1,x_2,\dots]$.
 If the strength of $f_i$ is at most $s$ for $c\leq i \leq r$, then $\codim J_c(Q)\leq (r-c+1)(2s+2)$. \end{lemma}

-\begin{proof} For each $c \leq i \leq r$, we write $f_i=\sum_{j=0}^{s} a_{i,j}g_{i,j}$ where $a_{i,j}$ and $g_{i,j}$ have positive degree for all $i,j$.
-Write $L_i$ for the ideal $(a_{i,j}, g_{i,j} \mid 0\leq j \leq s)$ and let $L =L_c+L_{c+1}+\dots+L_r$.
+\begin{proof} For each $c \leq i \leq r$, we write $f_i=\sum_{j=0}^{s} a_{i,j}h_{i,j}$ where $a_{i,j}$ and $h_{i,j}$ have positive degree for all $i,j$.
+Write $L_i$ for the ideal $(a_{i,j}, h_{i,j} \mid 0\leq j \leq s)$ and let $L =L_c+L_{c+1}+\dots+L_r$.
 The $i$th row of the Jacobian matrix has entries $\frac{\partial f_i}{\partial x_k}$; thus by the product rule, every entry in this row is in $L_i$.
 Since every $c\times c$ minor of the Jacobian matrix will involve row $i$ for some $c\leq i \leq r$, it follows that $J_c(Q) \subseteq L$.
 Thus $\codim J_c(Q)\leq \codim L$, which by the Principal Ideal Theorem is at most $(r-c+1)(2s+2)$, as this is the number of generators of $L$. \end{proof}

 We briefly recall the definition of the ultraproduct ring, referring to~\cite[\S4.1]{ess-stillman} for a more detailed discussion.
 Let $\cI$ be an infinite set and let $\cF$ be a non-principal ultrafilter on $\cI$.
 We refer to subsets of $\cF$ as {\bf neighborhoods of $\ast$}, where $\ast$ is an imaginary point of $\cI$.
 For each $i\in \cI$, let $\bk_i$ be an infinite perfect field.
+The ultraproduct of the $\{\bk_i\}$ consists of collections $c=(c_i)_{i\in \cI}$ where $c_i\in \bk_i$, modulo the relation that $c=0$ if and only if $c_i=0$ for all $i$ in some neighborhood of $\ast$; by the axioms of ultrafilters, this ultraproduct is also a (perfect) field.
 Let $\bS$ denote the graded ultraproduct of $\{\bk_i[x_1,x_2,\dots]\}$, where each polynomial ring is given the standard grading.
 An element $g\in \bS$ of degree $d$ corresponds to a collection $(g_i)_{i\in \cI}$ of degree $d$ elements $g_i\in \bk_i[x_1,x_2,\dots]$, modulo the relation that $g=0$ if and only if $g_i=0$ for all $i$ in some neighborhood of $\ast$.
 For a homogeneous $g\in \bS$ we write $g_i$ for the corresponding element in $\bk_i[x_1,x_2,\dots]$, keeping in mind that this is only well-defined for $i$ in some neighborhood of $\ast$.
-The following comes from~\cite[Theorems~1.2 and 4.6]{ess-stillman}: \begin{theorem} Let $K$ be the ultraproduct of perfect fields $\{\bk_i\}$ and fix $f_1,\dots, f_r\in \bS$ of infinite collective strength.
-There is a set $\cU$, containing the $f_i$, such that $\bS$ is isomorphic to the polynomial ring $K[\cU]$. \end{theorem}
+The following comes from~\cite[Theorems~1.2 and 4.6]{ess-stillman}: \begin{theorem} Let $K$ be the ultraproduct of perfect fields $\{\bk_i\}$ and fix $y_1,\dots, y_c\in \bS$ of infinite collective strength.
+There is a set $\cU$, containing the $y_i$, such that $\bS$ is isomorphic to the polynomial ring $K[\cU]$. \end{theorem}

-The following result was first proven in~\cite[Theorem~4.2]{cmpv} (though that result is more general than this lemma).
-We provide an alternate proof, to illustrate how it also follows quickly from Theorem~\ref{thm:ultra poly}.